intrinio/csharp-sdk/docs/CompanyApi.md

 <a name="getcompanyfilings"></a>
 # **GetCompanyFilings**
-> ApiResponseCompanyFilings GetCompanyFilings (string identifier, string nextPage = null)
+> ApiResponseCompanyFilings GetCompanyFilings (string identifier, decimal? pageSize = null, string nextPage = null)

 All Filings by Company